Amantini1997/FromUbuntu/AIP/Lectures.md

 ## Cost Partitioning (video 2 from week 5)

 Given a problem, we can create multiple abstractions, each, perhaps, producing different heuristics.
 These heuristics can be compared, and the best one can be chosen.
-We denote this heuristic with
+We denote this heuristics with:
 > $h^{max}(s_i)$
 > **Max** in this case is referred to the one with the maximum score, which in fact is the best.
 Why?
-As we are assuming all the heuristic are admissable, we want to take the one with the highest score as it better represent the actual possible strategy.
+As we are assuming all the heuristics are admissable, we want to take the one with the highest score as it better represents the actual possible strategy.

 Another way of taking into account all the possible solutions is **adding the different heuristics** $h^{add}(s_i)$.
 However, even if both the $h^{max}(s_i)$ functions are admissible, their sum is **very likely not to be admissible, and hence not additive**.

-The best way to deal with this addition issue is given by the **COST PARTITIONING**
+The best way to deal with this addition issue is given by the **COST PARTITIONING**.

-Here we are hoping to **split the action costs** – or more appropriately, partition them - **among the heuristics** in such a way that the total cost implied by the heuristic does not exceed the original action cost, thus **ensuring it remains admissible**.
+Here we are hoping to **split the action costs** – or more appropriately, to partition them - **among the heuristics** in such a way that the total cost implied by the heuristic does not exceed the original action cost, thus **ensuring it remains admissible**.

 So in essence, we’re trying to ensure our suite of available heuristics is additive, such that we can ensure the summation of these heuristics is still admissible.